Yuhan-Fei/SMRTnet/README.md

   - How to check your input format
   - How to train your own model
   - How to test the performance of model
-  - How to inference based on our pre-trained model
+  - How to inference based on the SMRTnet model
   - How to perform model interpretibility
 <!-- - [Example](#example)-->
 - [Web Server (Coming soon...)](#web-server)